Nepal sexual minorities back panel's call for legal same-sex marriage

 Same-sex couples are often forcibly separated by their families, who arrange marriages with members of the opposite sex, activists say.
 Such marriages break up or force couples to live in pain, and even drive some to suicide.

-Shah agrees, and says the government must adopt the panel's recommendations, legalising both gay sex and same-sex marriages.
+Shah agrees, and says the government must adopt the panel's recommendations, legalizing both gay sex and same-sex marriages.

 "When we go out at social gatherings and introduce ourselves as husband and wife, people do not believe us and make a joke out of us and tease us," he said.